hexcute/hexcute-bench/README.md

 ```bash
 bash run_scan.sh
 ```
 > Note: When running outside Docker (i.e., on the host machine), you must provide the `--host` argument to the benchmark scripts.
+When using the provided Docker image, `--host` is **not** needed since the scripts default to the container environment.

 ## 📊 Generating Final Results
 After all benchmarks finish: